Charles Barron: Police brutality

 Barron has sided with black leaders in supporting victims of police brutality, including Amadou Diallo.
 He has said that crime is not the fault of the black community, but rather, is a consequence of the community's economic plight.
-Barron said that crime could only be reduced by economic opportunities and advancement, and without economic opportunities, "every black community is a powder keg."Sean Hannity & Alan Colmes.
-Televised on Fox News.
-"Is Cincinnati Facing a Crime Wave?", July 25, 2001.
+Barron said that crime could only be reduced by economic opportunities and advancement, and without economic opportunities, "every black community is a powder keg."